Decrepit Birth

-Decrepit Birth is an American death metal band from Santa Cruz, California.
+Decrepit Birth is an American death metal band from Santa Cruz, California formed in 1995.
 They have released two studio albums through Unique Leader Records and two through Nuclear Blast, and a demo independently.
-All of their studio albums feature artwork by renowned fantasy artist Dan Seagrave.
+All of their studio albums feature artwork by fantasy artist Dan Seagrave.

-In October 2021, it was announced vocalist Bill Robinson was taking an "extended hiatus" from the band and was being replaced by Mac Smith, who would tour with the band for the foreseeable future.
-However, in March 2022, the band announced an upcoming tour in July and that Bill Robinson would be returning on vocals.
+In October 2021, it was announced that vocalist Bill Robinson was taking an "extended hiatus" from the band and was being replaced with Mac Smith, who would tour with the band for the foreseeable future.
+In March 2022, the band announced an upcoming tour in July and that Robinson would return on vocals.